adrelanos/whonix-ws-desktop-shortcuts/README.md

 # Desktop Icons for Whonix-Workstation #

-Creates shortcuts on the desktop, which are useful for Whonix-Workstation.
+A metapackage, that creates shortcuts on the desktop, which are useful for Whonix-Workstation.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)